Haybu/demo-spring-security-siteminder-preauth/README.md

-# Demo spring security siteminder preauth
+# Demo spring security siteminder pre-authentication

 Assuming users are pre-authenticated using siteminder before accessing this application.
 After authentication siteminder passes the username in a header called SM_USER.
 While the application performs no further authentication, spring security framework can use the `RequestHeaderAuthenticationFilter` filter to extract the username from this header and